 - Social media marketing

 Articles can be no shorter than 2,000 words.
-While this might seem like quite a bit, long form content packs tons of value and helps readers more than shorter pieces.
+While this might seem like quite a bit, long-form content packs tons of value and helps readers more than shorter pieces.

-You must give credit to images you use, and they ask that you use images, videos, screenshots, and other visuals to make content detailed.
+You must give credit to the images you use, and they ask that you use images, videos, screenshots, and other visuals to make content detailed.

-While you will get an author profile by contributing to ShoutMeLoud, they aren’t interested in overly self promoting content, which means avoid backlinking to your site within articles.
+While you will get an author profile by contributing to ShoutMeLoud, they aren’t interested in overly self-promoting content, which means avoid backlinking to your site within articles.